ukkuroda/i2c_puppet_sqfmi/README.md

 See [Protocol](#protocol) for details of the I2C puppet.

+## Modifications

+Firmware has been updated to use BB10-style sticky modifier keys.
+It has a corresponding kernel module that has been updated to read modifier fields over I2C.

+Holding a modifier key (shift, physical alt, Symbol) while typing an alpha keys will apply the modifier to all alpha keys until the modifier is released.

+One press and release of the modifier will enter sticky mode, applying the modifier to the next alpha key only.
+If the same modifier key is pressed and released again in sticky mode, it will be canceled.

+Call is mapped to Control.
+The Berry button is mapped to `KEY_PROPS`.
+Clicking the touchpad button is mapped to `KEY_COMPOSE`.
+Back is mapped to Escape.
+End Call is not sent as a key, but holding it will still trigger the power-off routine.
+Symbol is mapped to AltGr (Right Alt).

+This firmware targets the Beepberry hardware.
+It can still act as a USB keyboard, but physical alt keys will not work unless you remap their values.

+Physical alt does not send an actual Alt key, but remaps the output scancodes to the range 135 to 161 in QWERTY order.
+This should be combined with a keymap for proper symbol output.
+This allows symbols to be customized without rebuilding the firmware, as well as proper use of the actual Alt key.

+### The rest of the Readme

+I have not yet updated any other part of the Readme file.

 ## Checkout

 The code depends on the Raspberry Pi Pico SDK, which is added as a submodule.
 Because the Pico SDK includes TinyUSB as a module, it is not recommended to do a recursive submodule init, and rather follow these steps: